Menu Close

 Section One: Annual Meeting

-The annual meeting of members shall be held in the month of June each year for the purpose of electing directors and officers to the corporation and for the transaction of such other business as may come before the meeting.
+The annual meeting of members shall be known as the Annual General Meeting (AGM) and will be held in the month of June each year for the purpose of electing directors and officers to the corporation and for the transaction of such other business as may come before the meeting.

 Section Two: Special Meetings

-Special meetings of members may be called by the president, by the board of directors or by not less than ten percent of the voting members.
-Voting members must submit a written petition containing the signatures of not less than 10 percent of the member votes to the President or the board of directors.
+Special meetings of members may be called by the President, by the Board of Directors or by not less than ten percent of the voting members in good club standing and without disciplinary actions against them Voting members must submit a written petition containing the signatures of not less than 10 percent of the member votes to the President or the Board of Directors.
+A lead, or up to five (5) members, can be identified and act on behalf of those identified members within the special meeting.

 Section Three: Place of Meeting